XcooBee/xcoobee-cookie-kit/packages/xcoobee-cookie-kit-web/README.md

 ### displayOnlyForEU `boolean`

 This lets the XCK know to do quick evaluation of the call context for the XCK if the users are outside the EU.
-If the XCK determines that it is being loaded outside the EU (28 nation block) and there are no user defaults or other guidance, the XCK can automatically apply company standard cookies using the `checkByDefaultTypes` setting.
+If the XCK determines that it is being loaded outside the EU (28 nation block) and there are no user defaults or other guidance, the XCK can automatically apply company standard cookies using the `requestDataType` setting.
 When doing so it will inform the user by pulsing red.
 The visiting user can still change the decisions at any time.
 Default is: false.

 ### displayDoNotSell

 The CCPA “Do Not Sell My Personal Information” rule gives those based in California the right to tell businesses not to sell their personal data.
 XcooBee has included the option of users to opt out of selling their personal information to help websites to comply easily with the requirement to make the option available.